Danielle Conley and Jude Volek joined the team at Dunn Isaacson Rhee LLP in May 2026 from Latham & Watkins.

 Principaux dossiers

-- Representing Carnegie Mellon University (CMU) across a spectrum of regulatory compliance matters and controversies in the education sector, including employment, intellectual property, academic/scientific research compliance, study abroad, and international academic programs.
+- Representing Carnegie Mellon University (CMU) across a range of controversies and compliance matters in the education sector, including civil rights, intellectual property, government grants and contracts, academic/scientific research compliance, study abroad, and international academic programs.

 Husch Blackwell LLP